dbr/nuke_misc_plugins/readme.md

 ## `nuke_verbosity`

-A compiled Python module which exposes the "nuke -V" flag
+A Python module which exposes the Nuke verbosity level.
+This isn't necessary, as there is a simpler way of doing this with no compiling
+required:

+    import nuke
+    if "-V" in nuke.rawArgs:
+        print "Is verbose"

+However this module might be a useful reference for doing similar things.
+It works like this:

     $ nuke -t
     >>> import nuke_verbosity